Chevrotain/chevrotain/packages/website/docs/guide/custom_token_patterns.md

 ## Lexing Context

-A custom token matcher has two optional arguments which allows accessing the current lexing context.
+A custom token matcher has two optional arguments which allow accessing the current lexing context.
 This context can be used to allow or disallow lexing certain Token Types depending on the previously lexed tokens.

-Lets expand the previous example to only allow lexing integers if the previous token was not an identifier (contrived example).
+Let's expand the previous example to only allow lexing integers if the previous token was not an identifier (contrived example).

 ```javascript
 import { tokenMatcher } from "chevrotain";